Spring Boot Project with External Tomcat Scenario for Observable Tracing¶

 services.

-Click on a trace to view flame graphs, span lists, call relationships, etc.
+Click on a trace to view the flame graph, span list, and call relationships.